List of Top Software As A Service (SaaS) Companies and Products to Watch in 2023

 In the traditional system, the addition of a new employee to the organization would mean setting up the whole system and make all necessary upgrades and changes, all from scratch.
 With SaaS, the whole process can be done with much more ease and not much of an additional cost.

-2. Troop Messenger: The online messenger is a cloud-based comprehensive instant messenger application for businesses with features like Instant messaging, audio calling, video calling, audio messaging and screen sharing.
+- Troop Messenger: The online messenger is a cloud-based comprehensive instant messenger application for businesses with features like Instant chat, audio calling, video calling, audio messaging and screen sharing.
 Look out for the SaaS model and the Self-hosting model from this emerging player in the unified communication chat market.

-10. Slack: Slack offers the Slack App Directory which is a suite of around 1500 applications.
-The users can integrate these applications into their own platforms or create applications on their own using APIs
+- Slack: Although Slack doesn't provide on-premise chat for extended data security, it offers the Slack App Directory which is a suite of around 1500 applications where you can find an application for advanced security.
+The users can integrate these applications into their own platforms or create applications on their own using APIs.

 The development of technology has enabled both hardware as well as software to be used from a remote cloud rather than from on-premise infrastructure.
 With speed and agility of service being the decisive factor to counter competition, more and more businesses are reaching up to Cloud to enhance their business standing.
 Top SaaS companies and products are certainly sitting pretty on Cloud 9!